wkaisertexas/wkaisertexas.github.io/src/content/blog/international-science-and-engineering-fair-analysis.md

 ---
-title: "What do top science fair projects do differently?
+title: "Why are top science fair projects different?
 An analysis of 13,000+ projects"
 description: "Science fair is likely to evoke youthful memories of creation and discovery.
 These formative experiences are designed to cultivate students’ interest in science, technology, engineering and mathematics (STEM).
 However, top-tier science fair projects are incredibly competitive.
 In this article, the tips and lore surrounding projects will be explored and visualized with data."
 pubDate: "May 23 2023"
 heroImage: "hero.png"